-- 1. Before starting up or operating fan, check all fasteners for tightness.
-In particular, check the setscrews in wheel hub and pulleys. - 2.
+- Before starting up or operating fan, check all fasteners for tightness.
+In particular, check the setscrews in the wheel hub (or the tapered bushing and pulleys if applicable). - 2.
 While in the OFF position or before connecting the fan to power, turn the fan wheel by hand to be sure it is not striking the venturi or any obstacle. - 3.
-Start the fan and shut it off immediately to check rotation of the wheel with directional arrow in the motor compartment.
-See Figure 9 on page 6. - 4.
+Start the fan and shut it off immediately to check rotation of the wheel with directional arrow in the motor compartment, reference Figure 13. - 4.
 When the fan is started, observe the operation and check for any unusual noises. - With the system in full operation and all ductwork attached, measure current input to the motor and compare with the nameplate rating to determine if the motor is operating under safe load conditions. - 6.
 Keep inlets and approaches to fan clean and free from obstruction.